Pump Process Design &

 2. Determine the static head

-This a matter of taking measurements of the height between the suction tank fluid surface and the discharge pipe end height or the discharge tank fluid surface elevation.
+This is a matter of taking measurements of the height between the suction tank fluid surface and the discharge pipe end height or the discharge tank fluid surface elevation.
+Accurate measurement of static head is crucial as it directly impacts the pump’s performance and efficiency.
+Ensure all height differences are carefully noted, as even minor variations can affect system pressure and flow rate.

 3. Determine the friction head